50 celebrities with a history of protest

 You may also like: 40 Black artists music wouldn't be the same without

 “Divergent” and “The Fault in Our Stars” actress Shailene Woodley is an avid activist for environmental issues and is active in a number of progressive organizations.
 While protesting against the Dakota Access Pipeline, Woodley was arrested and charged with criminal trespassing.
-She has since spoken out about her experience being arrested, advocating for the rights of Indigenous people, and encouraging citizens to remain politically active.

 You may also like: 50 movies that offer comfort in trying times

 Model Emily Ratajkowski has used her platform to advocate for feminism, sexual expression, and body image.
 Through her Instagram profile, Ratajkowski protested an Alabama state law that banned abortion with a nude photo.
-Upon the nomination and eventual confirmation of Brett Kavanaugh to the Supreme Court, Ratajkowski and others were arrested at a protest that took place in Washington D.C.
+Upon the nomination and eventual confirmation of Brett Kavanaugh to the Supreme Court, Ratajkowski and others were arrested at a protest in Washington D.C.

 Ossie Davis and Ruby Dee

 Along with being legendary performers on both the stage and screen, married couple Ossie Davis and Ruby Dee were also both prominent activists in the civil rights movement.
-Organizing a number of marches, the two were also friends with Martin Luther King Jr., Jesse Jackson, and Malcolm X, with Davis delivering eulogies for both King and Malcolm X.
+Organizing a number of marches, the two were also friends with Martin Luther King Jr., Jesse Jackson, and Malcolm X, with Davis delivering eulogies for King and Malcolm X.

 During a period in which politicians such as Joseph McCarthy were leading a fight against communism in America, several individuals and figures in the film industry were targeted and blacklisted for their suspected political alignments.
 Classic Hollywood actor Humphrey Bogart organized the Committee for the First Amendment and protested the House Un-American Activities Committee.